-A one-year budget is prepared for the Fund on an annual basis and both officers and the Pension Fund Committee closely monitor investment performance, contribution income and expenditure against the budget, with committee reporting on a quarterly basis.
-The most significant budget variance for the year to 31 March 2021 is an adverse investment income variance of £68m, this has been primarily due to the economic impact of the pandemic, which resulted in lower dividend payments to the Fund.
+A one-year budget is prepared for the Fund on an annual basis and both officers and the Pension Fund Committee (PFC) closely monitor investment performance, contribution income and expenditure against the budget, with PFC reporting on a quarterly basis.
+Budgeted items were largely in line with expectations with the exception of investment management costs.
+As there was a significant increase in the value of the Fund's assets, higher than expected performance fees were due to the investment managers.